Chemaclass/chemaclass.com/content/blog/2021-08-01-test-driven-development.md

 ### TDD is more as a workflow than a design

-{{ youtube(id="KyFVA4Spcgg") }}

 > "TDD is a design tool."
 That’s what Sandro has said for years.
 But not anymore.
 After working with different teams and in different organisations, and also carefully inspecting how he works, Sandro changed his mind about the role of TDD in software design.

+{{ youtube(id="KyFVA4Spcgg") }}

+TDD in a nutshell; it's about the rhythm.

+1) Specify what you want.
+2) Make it work.
+3) Make it better.

 ---